jezzsantos/automate/README.md

 # Learn more

 At present we are in a validation stage.
 Validation, viability and research work is captured in the `docs` and `discovery` folders.

+There is a detailed prototype walkthrough available which you can follow: [prototype scenario](discovery/prototypes/cli/Syntax.md) to see how things are done.